 For example, negligent accidents causing avoidable injuries that happen while on an entity of a package holiday booked using a UK tour provider could be handled under UK law against a UK based tour provider, or it could be handled under the Montreal Convention that applies to accidents on international flights.
 Conversely, if an accident happens on a privately booked holiday and has valid grounds for a claim it may be pursued under the laws of that specific country.

 Contact us today for more information on if we could help you with your claim.

-We have included a table of figures below which have been taken from the Judicial Collage Guidelines that are used in English law when calculating compensation settlements in terms of general damages.
+At this point in our Barcelona airport accident claims guide, we’ll explore how compensation amounts are calculated.
+We have included a table of figures below which have been taken from the Judicial College Guidelines that are used in English law when calculating compensation settlements in terms of general damages.
 If your claim is conducted under Spanish laws these figures may alter as these are for claims pursued under English law.

 |Injury||Severity||Amounts||Comments on severity|

 |Brain Injury||Moderate||£140,870 to £205,580||This bracket covers injuries that result in significant impairment of intellectual function and a change in personality.
 There may also be an effect on the senses, such as sight, as well as effects on speech.
 There may also be an increased risk of epilepsy and no prospects of employment.|